Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 Gauntlets of contention come in two different varieties depending on the goal you want to achieve.

 {: .important }
-> Maro, after a long and arduous journey, finally confronts the man who killed his father.
+> Maro, after a long and arduous journey, finally confronts the man who murdered his father.
 Only one of them will make it out of here alive, so they enter a gauntlet of destruction.

 ### Mediate